idleft/BAD_WebClient/README.md

 ### For Manager

+* Register, update and delete Applications
-* Register, update, delete and monitor Applications with dashboards.
+* monitor Applications with Dashboard
+* play in-memory Game
+* check TopN users
+* Output datasets

 ### For Admin

-* Administer the BAD backend.
+* Administer the BAD backend